UtrechtUniversity/campylobacter-crisprscape/README.md

 - [x] Setup MkDocs-powered documentation (at least locally, integrate with GitHub pages later)

-(_Note to self: Remove this list when finishd and use issues or roadmap instead!_)
+(_Note to self: Remove this list when finished and use issues or roadmap instead!_)

 ## Workflow description